splunk/public-o11y-docs/synthetics/uptime-test/set-up-uptime-test.rst

 #.
 Make sure the :guilabel:`HTTP` tab is selected.
 #.
 In the :guilabel:`Name` field, enter a name for your test.
 You will use this name to identify data from the test in your alerts and reports.
 #.
 In the :guilabel:`URL` field, paste the URL for the page you want to test, including ``http`` or ``https``.
 #.
-Select :strong:`Try now` to run your test to check if each step passes or fails.
+As you build your test, you can use :guilabel:`Try now` on any step to check that the configuration of your test is valid.
 Run results aren't stored.

 .. _configure-port-test: